elisewhite99/SWBio_Assessment/README.md

 - The line ```(alignment to M14 actKR complete)``` occurs once all HADDOCK structure actKRs have been aligned to the M14 actKR.

-The analysis is completed once a list of RMSD values corresponding to each HADDOCK structure has been produced and the terminal prints out the message: ```Analysis complete```
+The analysis is complete once a list of RMSD values corresponding to each HADDOCK structure has been produced and the terminal prints out the message: ```Analysis complete```
 The resulting ordered list of HADDOCK protein structures and their corresponding RMSD values allows for the rapid identification of favourable structures to take forward for further MD simulations and hence comparable analyses between different methods of favourable conformation identification.
 Already, the first, second, and third highest ranked HADDOCK protein structures based on these RMSD values have been used in MD simulations.